Agoric/documentation/main/ertp/api/issuer.md

 # Issuer

-The issuer cannot mint new amounts, but it can create empty purses and payments.
-The issuer can also transform payments (splitting payments, combining payments, burning payments, and claiming payments exclusively).
+The issuer cannot mint new amounts, but it can create empty purses and operate on payments (splitting, combining, burning, and exclusively claiming payments).
 The issuer should be obtained from a trusted source and then relied upon as the authority as to whether an untrusted payment is valid.

-## makeIssuerKit(allegedName, mathHelperName)
+## makeIssuerKit(allegedName, amountMathKind)
 - `allegedName` `{String}`
-- `mathHelpersName` `{String}`
+- `amountMathKind` `{String}`
 - Returns: `{ mint, issuer, amountMath, brand }`

 Makes an issuer and related objects.

 The `allegedName` is available from the brand in asset descriptions.
 The `allegedName` is useful for debugging and double-checking assumptions, but should not be trusted.

+The `amountMathKind` specifies which of the three kinds of `amountMaths` to use:
+strSet: Used with non-fungible assets.
+set: Used with sets of objects, primarily non-fungible assets.
-The `mathHelpersName` will be used to import a specific mathHelpers from the mathHelpers library.
-For example, `natMathHelpers`, the default, supports natural numbers and is used for basic fungible tokens.
+- `nat`: The default, supports natural numbers and is used for basic fungible tokens.
+- `strSet`: Used with non-fungible assets.
+- `set`: Used with sets of objects, primarily non-fungible assets.

 ```js
 const { issuer, mint, amountMath } = makeIssuerKit('bucks');